zerotier/libzt/docs/zt_sdk_intro.md

 **Direct Call**
 - Directly call the `zt_/zts_` API specified in [SDK.h](src/SDK.h).
 For this to work, just use one of the provided headers that specify the interface for your system/architecture and then either dynamically-load our library into your app or compile it right in.

-**Changeling**
-- This method is still experimental but the idea is to link `libztkq.so` into your app.
-You call `start_changeling()`.
-This will set up a separate thread to monitor all files for the process using kqueue.
-When an event is detected which indicates something is attempting to connect out or something is accepting a connection, we'll perform a sort of "hot-swap" of that socket for a socket that has been administered by ZeroTier.